Okupa, the New Urban Hub, Hotel, Restaurant and More in Psiri

 Okupa is a new multi-hyphenate hotel, restaurant, bar, record shop, co-working space and archaeological display and undoubtedly more, on the border of Psiri and Keramikos.

-Led by an impressive pair of longtime hospitality experts, and charming hosts, George Batrouni and Hrag Darakjian, Okupa was conceived as an urban hub was sought to address the occasional tension between hospitality spaces and the local environments that they inhabit and benefit from.
+Led by an impressive pair of longtime hospitality experts, and charming hosts, George Batrouni and Hrag Darakjian, Okupa was conceived as an urban hub to address the occasional tension between hospitality spaces and the local environments that they inhabit and benefit from.
 As George says “behind even the smallest of our decisions lies our mission to connect communities across borders and build a bridge between locals and travellers.”
 The environment stimulates all of Aristotle’s original five senses and probably many of the other thirty three that it’s now generally agreed we have, although if you’re testing out your sense of balance there you may have swum too deeply in the cocktail list.

 Sticking with Aristotle, a sense of Okupa.